The purposes of the Graduate Faculty Status Commitee are to:

 The officers of the Committee shall consist of a chairperson and a secretary, both of whom are to be elected by the membership of the Committee for a one year term.

 The Graduate Faculty Status Committee shall report to the Graduate Council.
-Minutes of the meeting shall be kept as part of the official records of the committee and copies shall be sent to the Graduate Dean.
+Minutes of the meeting shall be kept as part of the official records of the committee.
+Copies shall be presented to the Graduate Council and the Graduate Dean.

 THE GRADUATE FACULTY